-- 1. Update the Running Software CI in SM (or simply save it to mark it as updated). - Run a Running Software CI change population.
-This will create the Running Software CI, node 2 (if it does not already exist in UCMDB) and a new Composition relationship between node 2 and this Running Software CI.
+- 1. Update the Running Software CI in SM (or simply save it to mark it as updated). - 2.
+Run a Running Software CI change population.
+This will create the Running Software CI, and a new Composition relationship between node 2 and this Running Software CI.